taoensso/telemere/wiki/3-Config.md

 ## OpenTelemetry

+> **OpenTelemetry interop is experimental** - feedback very welcome!

-Telemere can send signals as [`LogRecords`](https://opentelemetry.io/docs/specs/otel/logs/data-model/) to [OpenTelemetry](https://opentelemetry.io/).
+Telemere can send signals as correlated [`LogRecords`](https://opentelemetry.io/docs/specs/otel/logs/data-model/) and tracing data to configured JVM [OpenTelemetry](https://opentelemetry.io/) exporters.

 To do this:

 1. Ensure that you have the [OpenTelemetry Java](https://github.com/open-telemetry/opentelemetry-java) dependency.
+2. Ensure that OpenTelemetry Java and relevant exporters are [appropriately configured](https://opentelemetry.io/docs/languages/java/configuration/).
-2. Use [`handler:open-telemetry-logger`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.open-telemetry#handler:open-telemetry-logger) to create an appropriately configured handler, and register it with [`add-handler!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#add-handler!).
+3. Use [`handler:open-telemetry-logger`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.open-telemetry#handler:open-telemetry-logger) to create an appropriately configured handler, and register it with [`add-handler!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#add-handler!).

+Once registered, this handler will automatically process relevant Telemere signals to emit detailed log and trace data to your OpenTelemetry exporters.

+Note that aside from configuring the exporters, Telemere's OpenTelemetry interop **does not require** any use of or familiarity with the OpenTelemetry Java API or concepts.
+Just use Telemere as you normally would.

 ## Tufte